-With regards to Counseling Certifications, Certified Counselors are mental health professionals who have usually not only passed rigorous exams, but have voluntarily gone beyond the average to achieve excellence in certification.
+With regards to LPC Certifications, Certified Counselors are mental health professionals who have usually not only passed rigorous exams, but have voluntarily gone beyond the average to achieve excellence in certification.

 A lot of counselors choose to gain credentials through agencies that are not related to the government.
 With regards to professional counseling, throughout the US, states utilize exams from outside agencies as integral to the credentials procedure.